 Empirical credit risk models are typically developed for a specific lender, using that lender's own loan account performance data.
 It is this data, which is then added to the predictive information available on applicants (such as application data, credit bureau data, borrower capacity ratios, etc.), to develop such empirical predictive models.
-That payment performance information is what "tunes" the predictive variables to that lender's specific applicant population, and these types of models are generally the most predictive risk management tools available.
+That payment performance information from the lender's own Master billing file system is what "tunes" the predictive variables to that lender's specific applicant population, and these types of models are generally the most predictive risk management tools available for making initial lending decisions.